 So, you want to learn how to make a YouTube channel.
 Whether you’re a wedding photographer looking to share your best tips of the trade or a designer who wants to interview cool makers in your community, there’s no better time than now for starting a YouTube channel and sharing your video content with the world.

 YouTube boasts just under two billion users.
 That’s a huge potential market for your products and services—and one that, surprisingly, often goes untapped.
 (Sigh.)
-Producing video content on YouTube can help build your brand identity, act as an awesome promotional tool, add spice to your social media posts and, if you’re successful at it, even offer ad revenue.
+Producing video content on YouTube can help build your brand identity, video portfolio, act as an awesome promotional tool, add spice to your social media posts and, if you’re successful at it, even offer ad revenue.

 Best of all, starting a YouTube channel is easier than you think.
 Let’s get started!